-With a focus on Latin America, the Academy questions artistic interrelations within Latin America as well as those with other parts of the planet.
-It combines the study of transregional mobility and movement with a critical, methodological reflection.
-Rather than merely describing or confronting artistic traditions and tendencies, the Academy discusses the various dynamics of cultural creativity, strategies of appropriation, modalities of translation and comparison in transregional and transcultural terms.
+With a focus on Latin America, the Academy questioned artistic interrelations within Latin America as well as those with other parts of the planet.
+It combined the study of transregional mobility and movement with a critical, methodological reflection.
+Rather than merely describing or confronting artistic traditions and tendencies, the Academy discussed the various dynamics of cultural creativity, strategies of appropriation, modalities of translation and comparison in transregional and transcultural terms.

-The Academy aims at a transnational and transregional exchange about concepts and characteristics of mobility.
-From such point of view, research concentrating on Latin America will be put in dialogue with ongoing debates regarding other regions such as Africa, the wider Americas, Asia, Europe, as well as the regions of the Atlantic and the Pacific, the Caribbean, Indian Ocean in their connectivities and within the horizon of global art histories.
-This also means asking if indeed there is a common epistemological base for the construction of such a global discourse, interrogating the concepts “transcultural” and “transregional” themselves.
+The Academy aimed at a transnational and transregional exchange about concepts and characteristics of mobility.
+From such point of view, research concentrating on Latin America was put in dialogue with ongoing debates regarding other regions such as Africa, the wider Americas, Asia, Europe, as well as the regions of the Atlantic and the Pacific, the Caribbean, Indian Ocean in their connectivities and within the horizon of global art histories.
+This also meant asking if indeed there is a common epistemological base for the construction of such a global discourse, interrogating the concepts “transcultural” and “transregional” themselves.